Jiajin/git-basics/README.md

 - `status`
 - `log`
-- `SJJ` not a real command

 ## Exercises

-- [ ] Fork this repo
+- [x] Fork this repo
-- [ ] Clone this repo
+- [x] Clone this repo
-- [ ] Update the README: add some lines to the end and push them to GitHub
+- [x] Update the README: add some lines to the end and push them to GitHub
 - [ ] Create a new file called `newfile.txt`, add some contents to it and push it to GitHub
 - [ ] Update newfile.txt and push the changes to GitHub
 - [ ] Open the repository on GitHub and make changes to `newfile.txt`